-Safed, dates back more than 2000 years, This was a city occupied during the time when the 2nd Temple of Jerusalem stood, and it is a city that has been continuously occupied by various people and communities throughout the centuries.
+This year's journey will have an ancient focus, both on places, teaching, and experience.
+Jerusalem, Old Jaffa, and ancient Safed will be make up our extraordinary journey to the land.
+Safed dates back more than 2000 years.
+This was a city occupied when the 2nd Temple of Jerusalem stood.
+It is a city that has been continuously occupied by various people and communities throughout the centuries.
 Considered the most mystical city due to its connection with Kabbalah, it contains some of the most ancient synagogues.
-When visiting Safed you truly take a step back in time.
+When visiting Safed, you truly take a step back in time.

 A Time To Celebrate

-Safed is also a city where you can really get the feel for the many Jewish and Israel holidays that come during the year.
-It was the artists capitol of Israel, magnificent shops, eateries, and ancient cobble stone streets welcome thousand sojourners annually.
+Safed is also a city where you can really get a feel for the many Jewish and Israel holidays that come during the year.
+The artist's capital of Israel, magnificent shops, eateries, and ancient cobblestone streets welcome thousands of sojourners annually.

 But Jaffa is deeply significant in Jewish history.
-Jaffa is mentioned four times in the Bible, as a city opposite the territory given to the Tribe of Dan (Joshua 19:46) as port of entry for the cedars of Lebanon for Solomon's Temple ( 2 Chronciles 2:16) It is the place where the prophet Jonah embarked for Tarshish (Jonah 1:3) and again served as a port of entry for the cedar of Lebanon for the Second Temple of Jerusalem ( Ezra 3:7)
+Jaffa is mentioned four times in the Bible, as a city opposite the territory given to the Tribe of Dan (Joshua 19:46) as the port of entry for Lebanon's cedars for Solomon's Temple ( 2 Chronicles 2:16).
+It is the place where the prophet Jonah embarked for Tarshish (Jonah 1:3) and again served as a port of entry for the cedar of Lebanon for the Second Temple of Jerusalem ( Ezra 3:7)

-After Canaanite and Philistine dominion, King David and his son King Solomon conquered Jaffa and used its port to bring the cedars sed in the construction of the First Temple from Tyre.
-The city remained in Israelite hands after the split of the united Kingdom of Israel.
+After Canaanite and Philistine dominion, King David and his son King Solomon conquered Jaffa and used its port to bring the cedars sed in constructing the First Temple from Tyre.
+The city remained in Israelite hands after Israel's united kingdom.

 Our Time In Jaffa: Learning / Experiencing